Can You Help Us With Photographs Of This Trek?

-The most charming bit of this trek however are the lovely villages of Markha Valley.
+The most charming bit of this trek however is the lovely villages of Markha Valley.
 The humble mud houses set amidst lush green fields are a spectacular sight in the middle of the barren mountains of Ladakh.
-Tibetan culture thrives in these villages, with traditional ornamented kitchens and buddhist prayer flags, among other things Tibetan.
+Tibetan culture thrives in these villages, with traditional ornamented kitchens and Buddhist prayer flags, among other things Tibetan.

 The best part of it is that you can stay in such lovely homes throughout the trek.
 There are village homestays all throughout the trail which make Markha Valley one of the few tea-house treks in India.
 This makes the trek a very rewarding experience, without the logistics involved in camping.

 If you are in Ladakh for a short while and can do only one trek, this would be the ideal choice.

 What to Watch out for

 First view of Kang Yatse on Day 3

 You get your first view of Kang Yatse on Day 3, as you start trekking towards upper Markha valley.
 As you climb up from Umlung, you see the near perfect pyramid peak of Kang Yatse towering over everything else.
 It is a magical sight.
 The mountain is a silent companion on your trek until you cross Kongmaru La pass.

 The first view of Kang Yatse from the trail.
 Photo by Manoj MN

 The villages of Markha and Hankar